 See and Do in Edinburgh

 Edinburgh is a beautiful and historic city full of exciting places to explore and spectacular annual events to enjoy.
 The city is also well-connected with the rest of the UK, making day trips to other parts of scenic Scotland very accessible.
+Here are some of Edinburgh's best offerings of things to see and do.

 Recommended attractions in Edinburgh